Elections have consequences. And the consequences of last week’s presidential election are already revealing themselves .

 This advice however, fundamentally misunderstands what is principle to the Republican party’s failure to reach Hispanic voters.
 The problem the party confronts is not the conspicuousness of its homogeneity.
 Nor, in my view, is it as simple as the party’s callous approach to immigration.

-Rather, it is the Republican party’s systemic opposition to investing in those things that Hispanics understand will help their families realize generational success.
+Rather, it is the Republican party’s systemic opposition to investing in those things that Hispanics consider critical to their families realizing multi-generational success.
 It is the reflexive unwillingness to see value in communal investment.
 It is the consistent failure to see human capital as something, above all else, that need be cultivated.

 The Republican march toward irrelevance has nothing to do with the party’s makeup being too old, too white, or too Southern.
 It does however, have everything to do with the increasingly narrow lens through which they view the world and the increasingly rigid ideology that dictates their policy portfolio.